neko-suki/CarND-Advanced-Lane-Lines/writeup.md

 Here I'll talk about problems what I faced with the project.

 #### Lots of parameters
-The pipline has a lots of parameters for tuning.
+The pipeline has a lot of parameters for tuning.
 In the current project, the scene is only highway with sunny and daylight.

-Pipline with the parameter may make bad result if the condition of ther road or time changes.
+Pipeline with the parameter may make bad result if the condition of the road or time changes.

 #### Processing time
-Current pipline shows about 1 sec to make results.
+Current pipeline shows about 1 sec to make results.
 In the real world, 1 sec is too slow to detect edge.
 I also tried `Skip the sliding windows step once you've found the lines` introduced in lectures.
 But it doesn't improve the performance.

 I can improve the performance by dropping some step, e.g. only use color or only use gradient, to speedup processing time, make speedup.
 However, we should consider trade-off between the precision of the result and throughput of detection.